elastisys/compliantkubernetes/docs/adr/0037-enforce-ttl-on-jobs.md

 ### Positive Consequences

 - Application Developers don't need to worry about setting any value
-- We don't have to worry about setting any value for our jobs (assuming we will run Gatekeeper in SC, in the meantime we can just update our Job speces in Apps)
+- We don't have to worry about setting any value for our jobs (assuming we will run Gatekeeper in SC, in the meantime we can just update our Job specs in Apps)
 - There won't be any lingering Jobs in Kubernetes (assuming that no bad finalizers are set)
 - TTL of Jobs will be visible in out IO site and possibly stated in our ToS